Powering Progress

 FAQs

 • Construction activities will be managed to minimise noise, dust and light impacts for neighbouring properties.
-When operational, noise and light impacts will need to comply with strict government regulations.
+The plan must be approved by the relevant government authorities and comply with strict safety standards and Government Regulations .

-• Battery Energy Storage Systems usually have a lifespan of about 25 years.
+• Our Battery Energy Storage Systems have a 25 years warranty and lifespan of about 35 years.
 A decommissioning plan will be prepared that ensures the safe and responsible removal of the facility at the end of its lifespan, including the recycling of materials.

 • Information about the project is available on the project website, and we will be conducting public consultation sessions during the approvals process.
 Interested community members can also register on the project website to receive periodic project updates via email.
 See below or click here.